flyingmachine/nanoc-blog/content/programming/building-a-forum-with-clojure-datomic-angular.md

 and using it has afforded the same simple, lightweight experience as using Clojure.

-You won't find any mind-blowing code here &nbsp; I'm still trying to learn how to use Datomic well &nbsp; but hopefully you'll find it useful or interesting.
+You won't find any mind-blowing code here &ndash; I'm still trying to learn how to use Datomic well &ndash; but hopefully you'll find it useful or interesting.

 ### The Poopy Code I Wrote to Make Things "Easier"